ubaldot/defrecs/stm32f446_platform/ADC_Readings/README.md

 1. The builtin led blinks every second,
 2. Two sensors are connected to the ADC1, but:
-    a.
-The values of the first sensor are sent periodically over the USART2,
+    1. The values of the first sensor are sent periodically over the USART2,
-    b.
-The values of the second sensor are sent over the USART2 only when the builtin button is pressed.
+    2. The values of the second sensor are sent over the USART2 only when the builtin button is pressed.
 3. User can type anything on its computer keyboard.
 Once `Enter` is pressed, the message is sent through the USART2.